nvp85/schedule/README.md

 # schedule

 ## Introduction
-Application for creating and managing a daily schedule.
+This is an application for creating and managing a daily schedule.
 Also allows a user to create invitations for other people so they could book a meeting with the user.
-## General info
+An invitation is a link a user can create in their profile and send to another person, it will be generated using UUID.
+The person then will use the link to schedule a meeting with the user provided the link.

 ## Technologies
 Django 3.2+